Skip to main content

 Connecting multiple MCP servers

 You’ll likely have multiple MCP servers connected — the Virtuous docs server, plus servers for your own codebase, plus possibly servers for other vendors you integrate with.
 The AI tool decides which server to query based on the question.
-A few practical notes:
+A few practical notes: See Using MCP for Integration Development for the practical prompting patterns.

 Troubleshooting